Bachelor Hotel Management

 In four years’ time, you will learn how to develop yourself into an all-round Hotel Manager.
 Where will you find your dream job?
 Think big, think anywhere, because our students work all over the world.
 But, first things first.
 You do need to develop yourself to get there.
 In our learning community we will help you to learn the things you need to know, to improve your skills and we offer you on-the-job training.
 With our study programme, we will provide you with everything you need to get your future dream job!

 Year 1 is the propaedeutic phase.
 The two first year modules are offered on an alternating basis.

 Knowing the Fundamentals of Hospitality Operations.
 This module is an introduction to Operations Management and Management Information Systems in hospitality management organisations, in combination with practical training in the in-house training company Sibelicious website / brochure.

 Understanding the Hospitality Management Industry.
-You will learn how to deal with the basics of Finance, Economics, Marketing, Business Law & Ethics and Investigative Abilities in relation to the hospitality management industry.
+You will learn how to deal with the basics of Finance, Economics, Marketing, Business Law & Ethics and Research & Design in relation to the hospitality management industry.

 Competencies learned in these modules are brought together at the end of the year in a final project.
 In a small group of students you will make a prototype of ‘the lobby of the future’!

 Year 2 and the first semester of year 3 are referred to as main phase I. Year 2 consists of a total of three modules, the second and the third of which are offered on an alternating basis.

 Developing People and Organisations

 Take a close look at behavioural aspects of working with people in organisations.
-(Courses: Oganisational Behaviour, Business Law & Ethics, Investigative Abilities and Economics)
+(Courses: Oganisational Behaviour, Business Law & Ethics, Research & Design and Economics)